-Do you want to make a difference to the environment and the way we use natural resources, but you don't know how?
+Do you want to make a difference to the environment and the way we use mineral resources, but you don't know how?
 We have developed a programme in which you study, research, and aim to start your own business.
-The Master Programme in Earth Science, specialising in Sustainable and Innovative Natural Resource Management (SINReM) will bring together the foundation of your personal career and a paradigm shift in the industry to carefully and sustainable deal with the Earth's resources initiating a real change.
+This Master's Programme in Earth Science, specialising in Sustainable and Innovative Natural Resource Management, will bring together the foundation of your personal career and a paradigm shift in the industry to carefully and sustainably deal with the Earth's resources initiating a real change.

 Why this programme?

-Studying a joint master degree with three excellent European universities you will be part of a large community of 115 partners in science, academia and industry from 22 countries within the EIT RawMaterials, engaged in developing solutions for the future.
+Sustainable and Innovative Natural Resource Management (SINReM), within the Master's programme in Earth Science, is a joint Master's degree from three excellent European universities.
+You will be part of a large community of 115 partners in science, academia and industry from 22 countries within the EIT RawMaterials, engaged in developing solutions for the future.

-Year 1 provides a holistic view over the natural resources value and process chain through a semester at the University of Ghent, a winter school at TU Bergakademie, Feriberg, a semester at Uppsala University and a summer school at TU Bergakademie, Freiberg.
+Year one provides a holistic view over the natural resources value and process chain through a semester at the University of Ghent, a residential school at TU Bergakademie, Freiberg, a semester at Uppsala University and a summer school at TU Bergakademie, Freiberg.

-In year two you specialise to gain a deeper understanding of:
+In year two you choose to specialise and gain a deeper understanding of:

-Entreprenerial skills are fostered from the kick-off week, to Meet the Founders events during the winter and summer schools and through core modules on topics such as Innovation Management & Entrepreneurship and Project Management & Business Plan Development.
+Entrepreneurial skills are fostered from the kick-off week, the Meet the Founders events during the residential and summer schools and through core modules on topics such as Innovation Management & Entrepreneurship and Project Management & Business Plan Development.
 An internship and your thesis expose you intimately to the natural resources industry.

 Instruction in the Master's programme builds on your experience and knowledge from your previous education.
 You are expected to actively participate and contribute to the learning environment and take responsibility for your own and others learning.
 The teachers are responsible for creating opportunities for active learning at the individual and group level.
 Purposeful and respectful dialogue between teachers and students contributes to constant improvement and development of courses.